 Goal #1, understanding the concepts of evolution and natural selection, is met in two ways.
-First, students learn about evolution and natural selection by successfully completing the freshman courses, Ecology and Evolution (BI 105), and Attributes of Life (BI 108).
+First, students learn about evolution and natural selection by successfully completing the freshman courses, Ecology and Evolution (BI 105), and Diversity of Life (BI 108).
 These courses give freshmen the strong background needed to understand evolution and natural selection and the reasons for the diversity of living organisms and their physiologies.
 Assessment is done using a pre-test and post-test format (Appendix A).
 Testing is conducted at four times using a test consisting of evolution related questions from the freshman courses, Evolution and Ecology (BI 105) and Attributes of Life (BI 108).
 The first test is given at the beginning of BI 105 and the second one at the end of BI 105.
-A third exam is given at the end of Attributes BI 108 and a final one when students complete the senior seminar course (BI 481 or 482).
+A third exam is given at the end of BI 108 and a final one when students complete the senior seminar course (BI 481 or 482).
+Genetics, BI300, and Molecular and Cell Biology, BI305, are also required for all biology majors and provide students with an understanding of how heritable changes in DNA occur and drive evolution.
 Second, the theme of evolution is intentionally included in every course taught in the department.
 How it is incorporated is described in each course syllabus.

-Goal #2, the exposure to the various areas of biological study, involves emphasis on the approaches taken to study six majors areas of biology: ecology, taxonomy, morphology, function, molecules/cells and reproduction/genetics (See Appendix B).
+Goal #2, the exposure to the various areas of biological study, involves emphasis on the approaches taken to study six major areas of biology: ecology, taxonomy, morphology, function, molecules/cells and reproduction/genetics (See Appendix B).
 Because students are required to take courses in each of these areas, they not only gain additional understanding of the essential nature of these concepts to biology but also explore the continued theme of adaptation and diversity that living organisms exhibit.
 Students are expected to take 6 courses, one in each area, and complete each course with a grade of C- or better.
 Students must retake or take another course in this content area if their grade is D+ or lower.
 This applies to every student in every concentration.
-We are also considering requiring that seniors take the ETS field test in biology during their senior seminar.
-Students would be charged a lab fee of \$50 for this course (BI 471 or 472) to cover most of the expenses for this national exam.
+We also require that seniors take the ETS field test in biology during their senior seminar.
+Students would be charged a lab fee of \$50 for this course (BI 481 or 482) to cover most of the expenses for this national exam.

 Goal #3, the use of critical thinking, is essential to the sciences.
 Many of our courses include laboratory research and reports that assess critical thinking skills.
-Our plan is to use a portfolio system to collect two papers, one written the first year at Millikin, and the one from senior seminar research.
-These papers must be of an investigative nature that draw conclusions from data personally collected or analyzed by the student.
+We collect two papers, one written the first year at Millikin, and the one from senior seminar research.
+These papers must be of an investigative nature, and draw conclusions from data personally collected or analyzed by the student.
 The following rubric is used to evaluate how well students used logic and critical thinking in their work.